13 Signs You Have An Emotionally Abusive Parent

 13. They Verbally Abuse You

-An emotionally abusive and manipulative parent will use belittling and harmful words or phrases towards you.
+One other subtle sign of mental and emotional abuse from parents includes using belittling and harmful words or phrases toward you.
 Childhood verbal abuse can increase the risk of developing personality disorders, psychiatric disorders, relationships, and trust issues in the future.

 Verbal abuse, in a parent-child relationship, can result in a child developing traumatic issues which, in the future, may prevent them from trusting others, opening up to others, or even harm their work and social relationships.